Henry Nicols: Eagle Scout

 After Nicols publicly announced that he had AIDS, the writer Michael Ryan decided to make a documentary about Nicols's life.
 POZ Magazine quoted Ryan as saying, "I had done magazine articles on AIDS and had friends who had died.
 Part of me looked at Henry and said this is propaganda, a way to tell middle America about AIDS."
 Ryan spent almost three years with the Nicols family recording their daily lives.
 This project turned into the 1993 HBO documentary Eagle Scout: The Story of Henry Nicols.

 Death

-As Nicols' illness progressed and his health began to fail he traveled less and less and, in the Spring of 2000 on his way to a Boy Scout weekend, Nicols had a car accident, striking a tree.
-He died eleven days later at the age of twenty-six.
+As Nicols' illness progressed and his health began to fail he traveled less and less; he also began to develop AIDS-related dementia.
+In April 2000 on his way to a Boy Scout weekend, Nicols had a car accident, striking a telephone pole.
+He died eleven days later at the age of 26.
 There are several monuments to his memory in Cooperstown, New York where his family still lives.

-A biography of Nicols, Henry for President has been written by his father.
+Nicols' father wrote a biography of Nicole, Henry for President, which was published in 2008.